Contingency Agreements – Paying for Legal Representation

 In Employment Law

-Prospective clients often ask me how employees can afford to hire an attorney like myself to protect their legal rights in the workplace.
-The answer is, I represent employees almost exclusively on a contingency basis.
-This means, you don’t owe me anything for working on your case if I don’t obtain a recovery for you.
+Prospective clients are often worried about how they can afford to hire an attorney to protect their legal rights in the workplace.
+Fortunately, our firm represents employees almost exclusively on a contingency fee basis.
+This means if our firm agrees to represent you on a contingency fee basis, you do not have to pay us anything upfront and you will not owe us anything for working on your case unless we obtain a recovery for you.

 If you have a question about unpaid wages, overtime, payroll deductions, tip pools, employee’s rights, sexual harassment, or any other workplace claims, call the Employment Lawyers at Herrmann Law to schedule a consultation: 817-479-9229 or submit your case on our website and someone will contact you to schedule an appointment.